horovod/horovod/docs/timeline.md

 * *WAIT_FOR_OTHER_TENSOR_DATA* indicates time taken to wait for GPU to finish computing other inputs for other operations that are part of the same fusion batch.

-* *SCHEDULE* indicates how much time it took to schedule memory copies into and out of the fusion buffer and the NCCL operation itself.

 * *QUEUE* happens when reduction is done with NCCL, and the previous NCCL operation did not finish yet.

 * *MEMCPY_IN_FUSION_BUFFER* and *MEMCPY_OUT_FUSION_BUFFER* indicate time taken to copy data into and out of the fusion